 Earlier only Firefox users were informed about infected sites but now this error was being flashed on Google search results.
 That hurt us.
 Our page views went Southwards.

 Google has posted about this “error in error reporting” on their blog.

 If you did a Google search between 6:30 a.m.
 PST and 7:25 a.m.
 PST this morning, you likely saw that the message “This site may harm your computer” accompanied each and every search result.
 This was clearly an error, and we are very sorry for the inconvenience caused to our users.

 What happened?
 Very simply, human error.
 Google flags search results with the message “This site may harm your computer” if the site is known to install malicious software in the background or otherwise surreptitiously.
 We do this to protect our users against visiting sites that could harm their computers.

 Stopbadware too clarified on this issue.

 One must appreciate Google for acknowledging the error on their part.

 What Publishers Would Have Preferred

-- GWT reported URLs that were not existant.
+- GWT reported URLs that were not existent.
 Google+Stopbadware should check if these URLs were infected “today” before flagging them instead of telling us “90 days ago these URLs were infected”.

 - GWT should include an “Error” warning on the Dashboard to get the attention of the publisher.
 Yes, GWT is a free service from Google and they are not obligated to do anything for us, this is a feature “HUMBLE request”